-During some routine work to update a number of client website software packages, I was interested to discover, how many WordPress software vulnerabilities there have been in just the last few years!
+During some routine work to update a number of client website software packages, I was interested to discover, how many WordPress software vulnerabilities there have been in just the last few years.
+If you click on the link, you’ll see that’s quite a large amount, which is rather troubling.

 In this article, I’m going to share a couple of points about why WordPress is fabulous and also why it’s important to have a good developer, consultant or “go-to-person” ( like me 🙂 ), on your side to help you get the most out of keeping your installation safe and up to date!